 If you are struggling to repay what you owe, you should act quickly to contact the lender.
 You can also approach debt charities for free loan advice.

-Many consumers think of payday loans as an expensive credit option.
+Many consumers think of payday loans in the UK as an expensive credit option.
 Most do not realise unauthorised overdrafts and some authorised overdrafts can actually cost more.

 With interest rates capped at 0.8% per day, a £100 loan over 30 days would cost an extra £24.
 The total amount repayable would be £124.